THU-IBCS/VsLFM-master/hylfmanet/readme.md

 ## HyLFM-A-Net

 For the problem of low computational efficiency in the second step of VsLFM, we developed a new end-to-end reconstruction network named HyLFM-A-Net, extended from the existing HyLFM-Net to show that our VsLFM is compatible with different reconstruction algorithms.
 Channel attention mechanism is embeded into the existing HyLFM-Net to replace iterative tomography for two orders of magnitude reduction in computational costs.
-But it should be noted that the robustness to sample aberrations will reduce relative to using iterative tomography, since all end-to-end networks do not consider the influence of optical aberrations.
+But it should be noted that the robustness to sample aberrations will reduce relative to using iterative tomography, since the end-to-end network does not consider the influence of optical aberrations.

 ### Preparation